Connect to Source

 Source directory file path

-Copy directory file path
+Copy the directory file path

 Defining column header for transform block